Procedure for Payment of Student Fees

 - This information on students eligible for fee remission will be used by Financial Aid to ensure that the appropriate account number is charged for the fees and that the correct dollar amounts are being credited to each student's account.

 - Students will be able to register at any of the authorized sites on campus.
 Registration Services will use the aforementioned list (Item #2 above) to assist students who register at this location.

 - Prior to enrollment, the Project Director will inform these students of the following:

 - Nature of the covered fees, i.e., number of credit hours or maximum funding available for each student;

 - All other costs will be borne by the student

 - The specific course(s) for which this sponsored project coverage is intended; and

 - Students will be required to submit evidence of course completion to the Project Director.

 - To receive payment for fees, the University must have evidence that the fees were paid for the intended course(s), and that the student completed the course.
 In some cases a record of a student's grade will be required.
 Therefore, at the end of each semester, the Project Director will submit another copy of the original memorandum including evidence of course completion (and/or grades) to the Accountant responsible for the sponsored project.
-For those grants/contracts that require a specific format for documentation of course completion, the required form must be completed by the Project Director and submitted to the Office of Sponsored Research and Programs in lieu of the aforementioned memorandum.
+For those grants/contracts that require a specific format for documentation of course completion, the required form must be completed by the Project Director and submitted to the Office of Research Administration in lieu of the aforementioned memorandum.
 These forms will be signed by an authorized University representative and forwarded to the Accountant for the sponsored project.